FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 ### Reporting Bugs

 Spotted a bug?
-Please raise an issue [/fixmy.platform](https://github.com/FixMyBerlin/fixmy.platform/) using the provided issue template.
+Please raise an issue using [the provided issue template](https://github.com/FixMyBerlin/fixmy.platform/issues/new/choose).
 Make sure to explain the problem with enough details to help maintainers to reproduce the problem.

 - **Use a clear and descriptive title** for the issue to identify the problem.